John Molson: Steamship pioneer

-Molson toyed with the idea of buying a steamship after seeing Robert Fulton’s Vermont go down the Hudson.
+Molson toyed with the idea of buying a steamship after seeing Robert Fulton's Clermont go down the Hudson..
+However, there was also another steamship commissioned by a group of businessmen from Burlington, Vermont, in 1808 to be built by two brothers in Burlington, Vermont, named John and James Winans.
+This ship was quite unsurprisingly called the Vermont and went into service in 1809.
+The Vermont ran in modern Canada, along Lake Champlain and the Riviere Richelieu to Dorchester (modern day Saint-Jean-sur-Richelieu in Quebec).
 Molson's steamship would be the first in Canada.
 Molson teamed up with John Jackson and John Bruce who would build a ship for Molson in return for putting up the money and part ownership.
 Built in Montreal (with engines produced at Forges du Saint-Maurice in Trois-Rivières) in 1809, Accommodation became the first steamship to ride on the waters of the Saint Lawrence River.
 This was a great feat for Molson but, from a business viewpoint, it was a net loss, costing £4000 by 1810.
 Molson was determined to make money on his ships so he dismantled Accommodation and purchased in person two steamship engines from Boulton & Watt in Birmingham, England.
 He combined the two engines and the remains of Accommodation to create Swiftsure, a magnificent ship that was a vision of elegance and speed, traversing the route at an average of seven miles an hour.
 Swiftsure measured 130 feet on the keel and had a beam of 24 feet.
 The steamship provided a ready cash business, while the government in London had suspended the transfer of specie from 1800 to 1817.
 Most other Canadian business was carried on with London bills of exchange, and the transfer of those bills from Montreal to Quebec earned the Molsons up to 20 per cent.
 And since brewing occupied the months when the steamboats were laid up, a harmonious concordance of activities resulted.

+Molson would have three other steamships constructed and utilized close to the end of the War of 1812 (for the first ship) and following the end of the war (for the remaining two), these ships were called: the Malsham (an archaic form of Molson) built in 1814 (going into service in September immediately after construction), the Lady Sherbrooke in 1816, and the New Swiftsure in 1817.

+During the time leading up to the War of 1812 and within the war itself, Molson's business continued to grow and his sales were pushed even higher.
+Swiftsure was leased to the British Army and brought in a supplemental income.